My dog was diagnosed with liver disease. What does this mean?

 - Secondary damage from disease, drugs, or toxins

-Obstruction of bile flow through the liver can lead to jaundice causing a yellow/orange tinge to the skin, mucous membranes, and whites of the eyes.
-Advanced liver disease can cause gastrointestinal toxins to bypass filtration by the liver resulting in that dulled mental ability.
+Obstruction of bile flow through the liver can lead to jaundice, causing a yellow/orange tinge to the skin, mucous membranes, and whites of the eyes.
+Advanced liver disease can also cause gastrointestinal toxins to bypass filtration by the liver, resulting in dulled mental ability.
 Advanced liver disease can also cause malnutrition through decreased appetite and abnormal nutrient digestion, absorption, and metabolism.

-General medical treatment recommendations for dogs with liver disease include targeting the underlying cause whenever possible, and treating the symptoms.
-Intravenous fluids in the hospital may be needed short-term to set the stage for longer term therapies.
-Medications used to treat liver disease are often needed long term, possibly for life.
+General medical treatment recommendations for dogs with liver disease include targeting the underlying cause (if possible), and treating the symptoms.
+Intravenous fluids in the hospital may be needed short-term, to set the stage for longer term therapies.
+Medications used to treat liver disease are often needed long-term, often for the remainder of the dog's life.

-What role can nutrition play in treating her?
+What role can nutrition play in treating liver disease?

 Nutritional management can be an effective strategy when used in combination with appropriate medical treatment (or surgery if required).
-The goals of nutritional management of liver disease focus on controlling the clinical signs as opposed to targeting the underlying cause.
-The nutrient profile should: maintain normal metabolic function; provide an adequate and highly digestible caloric density; avoid changes to mental function from toxins in the blood; support liver repair/regeneration; decrease further damage to the liver; and maintain appropriate levels of sodium, chloride, potassium, and the other biologically active minerals.
+Nutritional management of liver disease focuses on controlling the clinical signs of disease, as opposed to targeting the underlying cause.
+The nutrient profile should: maintain normal metabolic function; provide an adequate and highly digestible caloric density; avoid changes to mental function from toxins in the blood; support liver repair and regeneration; decrease further damage to the liver; and maintain appropriate levels of sodium, chloride, potassium, and the other biologically active minerals.

-Your veterinarian will help you to choose the most appropriate nutrient profile for your dog based on the complexities of her liver disease.
+Your veterinarian will help you choose the most appropriate diet for your dog, based on the complexities of her liver disease.
 You will notice that the total protein content will be lower than regular dog food, but the digestibility and quality will be higher.
-This provides the body with adequate protein to support liver healing, but avoids excessive levels of protein waste that can affect mental processing.
+This provides the body with adequate protein to support liver healing, but avoids excessive levels of protein waste that can affect mental function.
 Because it is so important for these dogs to eat in order to heal, it will be important to prevent nausea in order to keep the dog from developing an aversion to the very food she needs to eat.